The 5 Types Of Alcoholics

 Intermediate Familial Subtype

 The intermediate familial subtype accounts for 18.8% of alcoholics.
 This group tends to start drinking younger (around 17) and also develops an alcohol dependence earlier (around 32).
 This subgroup is very likely to have had immediate family members with alcoholism.
 They also have high probability of suffering from antisocial personality disorder, depression, generalized anxiety disorder, and bipolar disorder.
-This group also suffers from high rates of cigarette, Marijuana, and Cocaine addiction.
+This group also suffers from high rates of cigarette, marijuana, and cocaine addiction.

 The intermediate familial subtype is 64% male.
 This group has a higher education level than most but not as high as the functional subtype.
 More members of this group have full-time jobs than any other, but their income level tends to be lower than the functional subtype.
 While this group is not especially likely to seek treatment, those that do tend to attend self-help groups, specialty treatment programs, detoxification programs, and private health care providers.

 Paid Advertising.
-We receive advertising fees from purchases through the BetterHelp links below.
+We receive advertising fees from purchases through BetterHelp links.

 Online Counseling for Alcohol Addiction